-To solve this problem, the legend goes, he took a pencil and wrapped it with paper which he glued together.
-As it set he removed the pencil and what emerged formed a prototype of the very first paper drinking straw.
+To solve this problem, the legend goes, he wrapped the paper around a pencil, which he glued together.
+As it set, he removed the pencil, and what emerged formed a prototype of the very first paper drinking straw.
 Stone defined the ideal straw as 8.5 inches long and with a diameter small enough to prevent lemon seeds from getting stuck, thereby reducing the flow of liquid.

 He later combined his paper straw with a little wax to prevent it from going soggy.
-An experienced paper cigarette manufacturer, he used his knowledge to start mass-producing paper straws in 1906 in his cigarette factory.
+An experienced paper cigarette holder manufacturer, he used his knowledge to start mass-producing paper straws in 1906 in his cigarette factory.
 It's said Stone was making up to two million a day at his peak.

-It took another 50 years after Stone’s invention of the paper straw before Joseph Friedman came across another problem.
+It took another 50 years after Stone invented the paper straw before Joseph Friedman came across another problem.
 The Smithsonian Institute talks of him watching his daughter struggling to easily reach her milkshake through a paper straw back in the 1930s.

-Another clever inventor, Friedman took a screw and inserted it into the paper straw.
+Friedman, another clever inventor, took a screw and inserted it into the paper straw.
 Seeking to make the drink easier to get to, he wound cotton around the outside of the paper straw.
 This, in turn, created ridges in the paper.
-By removing the screw the newly formed indents allowed the straw to easily bend.
+Removing the screw, the newly formed indents allowed the straw to bend easily.
 And the bendy straw was born.

-In 1939 he created the Flex-straw Company, incorporated in California, to manufacture his invention.
+In 1939 he created the Flex-straw Company, incorporated in California, to mass-produce plastic straws.